exploring bamboo mantis freehand

 If you do not understand the basic methods of hand to hand combat, this will just turn into a shit show right quick.
 Even if you do have a basic understanding, Mantis fist aims to fuck with your knowledge.
 You can gas out pretty quickly if you are not careful.

 To train free play, we MUST rely upon maintaining correct body structure so that we do not lose sight of our motive, which is to get better at mantis fist.
-There is zero point to training a set of directives as intensely as we do in mantis if we are going to just ignore them when put under pressure.
+There is zero point to training a set of directives as intensely as we do in mantis if we are going to just ignore them when put under pressure in favor of an unrefined brute strength.
 The mantis drills are to be found in free form training by extracting the principles from the many taolo and various jongs.

 To help with the learning process, we may take basic push hands and confine it to a specific formula or isolate foot movement such as in fixed step training.
 At other times, we may open up the foot work but require a consistent bridge.
 We will also work strictly from a broken bridge perspective.
 In time, we will break all the barriers down to work all ranges and tactics.